Text4baby Research and Evaluation

 Evidence of Knowledge and Behavior Change

-- Increasing Health Knowledge and Preparedness: 74% of total respondents who participated in the CSUSM/UCSD evaluation reported Text4baby messages informed them of medical warning signs they did not know.2 A George Washington University-led randomized evaluation found that Text4baby mothers were nearly three times more likely to believe that they were prepared to be new mothers compared to those in the no exposure control group.6
+- A George Washington (GW) University-led randomized evaluation found that Text4baby mothers were nearly three times more likely to believe that they were prepared to be new mothers compared to those in the no exposure control group (n=123).4

 - Funded by the U.S. Department of Health and Human Services, Mathematica Policy Research is conducting a mixed-method process and outcome evaluation of Text4baby.
 Evaluation methods include national stakeholder interviews, the implementation of a pre-post consumer survey, electronic health record abstraction, key informant interviews, and consumer focus groups in four communities.